How to handle stress

 Advice and support

-Turn to the Student Health Centre for advice or individual support about how to handle stress.
+Turn to the Student Health Service for advice or individual support about how to handle stress.